Trovemaster/TROVE/docs/source/newmolecules.rst

        f = f + term*force(i)
      end do

 This starts by calling a symmetry transform subroutine (similar to that in the mol file discussed above) for each symmetry operation (12 in this case).
 All permutations are stored in the ``chi`` matrix.
 The parameters of the potential are then looped over.
-The power to which each coordinate is raise is extracted from the list given in the input file (recall that parameters can be given as a simple list or including the powers, see Chapter `Theory <https://spectrove.readthedocs.io/en/latest/quickstart.html>`__.
+The power to which each coordinate is raise is extracted from the list given in the input file (recall that parameters can be given as a simple list or including the powers, see :doc:`quickstart`.
 The symmetries are then looped over and each permutation raised by that power.
 The division by 12 is then applied to match how the PES was fit.
 Finally the relevant parameter multiplies the geometry term and then another loop over then next parameter is started.

 This approach guarantees that the symmetry of the molecule is taken into account.
 For example, if a C-H bond length was varied then all other permutations are taken into account so that all C-H stretches are equivalent.